rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

 	 - incured monitary cost from CloudBees licening and support
  - The current CI is very customized making it non-intuative, especially to new engineers

+ - Teams are quick to blame
 # Business Outcome

  - reduced costs when team run soley on Github Actions
+ - Increase in CI platform team reputation
+	Currently, teams are quick to blame the build and artifact servers

 # Users and Customers